-Top 10 Tips for Creating Better eLearning Courses
+eLearning Course Guide: The Top 10 Tips For Creating Better eLearning Courses

 eLearning is more popular today than ever before.
 In fact, it's been estimated that around half of all college courses will include eLearning by 2019.
 In addition 41.7% of global Fortune 500 companies now use some form of learning technology to instruct employees during formal earning hours.
 As such, it's important to have a firm grasp on basics of instructional design, so that you are able to create eLearning courses that provide the best possible educational experience for the learner.
 Here are the top 10 tips for creating awesome eLearning courses that are effective, engaging, and immersive.

 - Have a clearly defined eLearning course structure

 Before you even begin the actual eLearning designing process, you'll want to have a clear idea of how you’d go about converting your face-to-face course to an eLearning format.
 You need to identify the eLearning course format, the Instructional Design Model that you are going to use, the type(s) of eLearning interaction(s), and last, you have to choose the right learning technology.
 I highly encourage you read the following article that talks about the TOP 5 tips to convert your traditional course into an eLearning format.
 In addition to the above, are you planning on delivering the information in a linear format, wherein the learner will receive the data in a particular sequence?
 Or are you going to give the learner the ability to pick and choose their lesson module during each session?
 You may find valuable The Concept of Individualized Learning Plans in eLearning article.

 - Create high quality, relevant, effective, and measurable eLearning course content